Our use of cookies

 Special Educational Needs (SEN) is defined as a learning difficulty or disability that calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age (SEND Code of Practice 2015).

-Disability is defined as a physical or mental impairment which has a substantial and long term adverse effect on that person’s ability to carry out normal day to day activities (The Equality Act 2014).
+Disability is defined as a physical or mental impairment which has a substantial and long term adverse effect on that person’s ability to carry out normal day-to-day activities (The Equality Act 2014).

 Mental Health is defined as "The emotional and spiritual resilience which allows us to enjoy life and survive pain, disappointment and sadness.
 It is a positive sense of well-being and an underlying belief in our own, and others, dignity and worth."
 (Health Education Authority, 1997)